kbaley/Coronado/README.md

 ### Invoices

-Copy `wwwroot\SampleInvoiceTemplate.html` to `wwwroot\InvoiceTemplate.html` and edit as necessary.
+Modify `wwwroot\SampleInvoiceTemplate.html` as necessary and upload it on the invoices page.
 Template fields are indicated with `{{CurlyBraces}}` and all available fields are included in the sample template.
-Files called `InvoiceTemplate.html` are ignored by git to prevent them being checked in.

 Payments for invoices can be entered as transactions with a category of: